terser/terser/README.md

 If no input file is specified, Terser will read from STDIN.

+By default, Terser only reformats the input (e.g. removing unnecessary whitespace) and writes the result to STDOUT.
+Compression and name mangling are opt-in: pass `--compress`, `--mangle`, or both to enable them.

 If you wish to pass your options before the input files, separate the two with a double dash to prevent input files being used as option arguments: